Chevrolet Vega: History

 Chevrolet and Pontiac divisions worked separately on small cars in the early and mid 1960s.
-Ed Cole, GM's executive vice-president of operating staffs, working on his own small-car project with corporate engineering and design staffs, presented the program to GM's president in 1967.
-GM chose Cole's version over proposals from Chevrolet and Pontiac, and gave the car to Chevrolet to sell.
-Corporate management made the decisions to enter the small car market and to develop the car itself.
+Ed Cole, GM's executive vice-president of operating staff, working on his small-car project with corporate engineering and design staff, presented the program to GM's president in 1967.
+GM management chose Cole's version over proposals from Chevrolet and Pontiac, and gave the car to Chevrolet to sell.
+Corporate executives decided to enter the small car market and develop the vehicle.

 In 1968, GM chairman James Roche announced GM would produce the new car in the U.S. in two years.
 Ed Cole was chief engineer and Bill Mitchell, vice-president of design staff, was the chief stylist.
 Cole wanted a world-beater in showrooms in 24 months.
 Roche noted that GM had a team of "stylists, researchers and engineers" who had worked on the vehicle code-named XP-877 for years.
 John DeLorean later challenged this notion and stated that no prototypes or test properties had been built before Roche's announcement.
 Blueprints apparently did exist; however, they were an amalgam of competitive subcompact vehicles from overseas, including some that GM overseas operations produced.

 A GM design team was set up, headed by James G. Musser Jr., who had helped develop the Chevy II, the Camaro, the Chevrolet small-block V8 engines, and the Turbo-Hydramatic transmission.
 Musser said, "This was the first vehicle where one person was in charge", and that his team "did the entire vehicle".